crazyyy/wp-framework/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 1. *Recommended* Visit the settings page to enable/disable specific tools and turn on advanced optimization features.
 1. Done!

 If these steps do not work, more detailed instructions are available below the video tutorials.
+If you need further assistance using the plugin, please visit our [Support Page](https://ewww.io/contact-us/).
+The forums are community supported only.

 At the bottom of this page, you will find a list of known working webhosts.
 If you have any contributions or corrections to these lists, please contact me via the form at https://ewww.io/contact-us/